Public Outreach Programs

 - Questions can be emailed to Mike Torosian.

 Here’s how to enter:

-- Take a picture of yourself (and others if you want!) and of your adopted fire hydrant shoveled out and either email to firstname.lastname@example.org, post it to our Facebook page Facebook.com/AshlandFire or tweet it @AshlandMAFire.
-Please include your name and fire hydrant’s name, street of hydrant and email or phone number where I can reach you in case you win the raffle.
+- Take a picture of yourself (and others if you want!) and of your adopted fire hydrant shoveled out and either email to email@example.com, post it to our Facebook page or tweet it @AshlandMAFire.
+Please include your name and fire hydrant’s name, street of hydrant.

-- You can enter one chance (picture) per shoveled hydrant and enter after each snowfall (as long as you can shovel it!).
+- You can enter one picture per shoveled hydrant and enter after each snowfall (as long as you can shovel it!).
 So, the more hydrants you shovel, the more chances you have to win.

 Please make it a point to uncover your fire hydrant after each and every snowfall.
 Clear a path approximately three feet around the hydrant and shovel a path from the street or roadway up to the fire hydrant.

 Ashland Fire & Council on Aging Weather Preparedness

 Inclement weather and subsequent power outages can seriously impact Ashland's senior population.
 The Ashland Council on Aging and the Ashland Fire Department have developed a joint program where citizens can sign up for well being checks during those difficult times.